Much like a life companion, condiments are added to dishes to enhance the flavour, impart a flavour or in some cultures, to complement the dish.

 When it comes to hot sauces there is no such thing as "too hot".
 Tabasco is the oldest surviving brand being in existence since 1868

 Cinnamon is made from the inner bark of cinnamon trees.
-Can be used on savoury or sweet foods.
+Cinnamon can be used on savoury or sweet foods.
 Cinnamon is one of the oldest known spices

 Cocoa powder is the dry solid remains of fermented, dried, and roasted cacao beans.
-The beans are cracked, ground into a paste made of cocoa solids suspended in cocoa butter.
+The beans are cracked and then ground into a paste made of cocoa solids suspended in cocoa butter.

 Desiccated coconut is usually grated coconut that lacks a lot of liquid content, if any due to it being dried.
 Often comes in the form of a coarse powder, flakes or shreds.